menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 Opening a DNS zone can either by done by

-* selecting the zone in the zone list and clicking on the "Open" button in the task bar above the zone list; or
+* selecting the zone in the zone list and clicking on the :guilabel:`Open` button in the task bar above the zone list; or

 * double clicking on the zone.

 Creating a DNS zone
 ^^^^^^^^^^^^^^^^^^^

-Creating a new DNS zone can be done by clicking on the "Create" button above the DNS zone list.
+Creating a new DNS zone can be done by clicking on the :guilabel:`Create` button above the DNS zone list.

 The following dialog presents the options for the operation: